 The Turbo S E-Hybrid is the most powerful Panamera Sport Turismo hybrid you can buy: nearly 700bhp and a near-200mph top speed, combined with a lightning-quick 3.2-second 0-62mph time, is more performance than anyone could reasonably need or use on public roads, but it makes for an undeniably thrilling driving experience.

 Being four-wheel drive, with big tyres and a low stance, the Panamera has monster grip that comes into its own if you want to drive it with purpose.
 It’s a great system that shuffles power about in just the right fashion, to make the car feel adjustable and playful, without making it feel frightening.

 The steering is well judged and has a lovely, build of weight that’s as satisfying in normal, unhurried driving as it is in more enthusiastic use, and the whole car feels precise and tightly controlled yet comfortable.
 Even the brake feel is good; oddly, better in the Panamera than in the Cayenne.

 Sure, a non-electrified Panamera or any of the other top-notch alternatives has better brake feel, but by electric car standards the Panamera E-Hybrid is very good.

 - 1VerdictWhile not as practical as a Tesla Model S, the Porsche Panamera hybrid is just as spectacular to drive and even better inside

 - 2Range, MPG, CO2 & chargingMaximum charging speed costs extra, but at least the Porsche Panamera plug-in hybrid's electric range is competitive

-- 4Engines, drive & performance - currently readingThe Panamera E-Hybrid is sublime to drive, with an impressive array of characters from on offer, from gentle cruiser to banzai sports car
+- 4Performance, motor & drive - currently readingThe Panamera E-Hybrid is sublime to drive, with an impressive array of characters from on offer, from gentle cruiser to banzai sports car